pushrocks/smartuniverse/readme.md

 Use TypeScript for best in class instellisense.

+### What does smartuniverse all about?

+Think WhatsApp, but for your microservices architecture.
+It allows your services to securely talk to each other in private, shielded channels without having to expose anything to the outside world.
+This allows the use of reactive programming across your entire stack.

 For further information read the linked docs at the top of this readme.

 > MIT licensed | **&copy;** [Lossless GmbH](https://lossless.gmbh)